jnyfah/jnyfah.github.io/_posts/uring.md

   url: '/assets/blog/uring.jpeg'
 ---

-A while back I added duplicates as an addon feature for my toy project [Phanes](https://github.com/jnyfah/phanes) mainly because I wanted to play around with writing my own hash algorithm which I would say I succeeded in I guess 😏
+A while back I added duplicates file finder as an addon feature for my toy project [Phanes](https://github.com/jnyfah/phanes) mainly because I wanted to play around with writing my own hash algorithm which I'd say I succeeded at...
+I guess 😏

 A quick overview of how the file duplicate detection works, because the problem is what motivates the solution.